All About Equine Animal Rescue, Inc. | CA

 JoJo's Story

-Upon arrival at AAE, Jojo and Charley were in good condition and brought up-to-date with basic care needs (dental, vaccines, hoof care) prior to transfer to AAE; however, they did get some vaccines, deworming, and a microchip.
+Upon arrival at AAE, Jojo and Charley were in good condition and brought up-to-date with basic care needs (dental, vaccines, hoof care) prior to transfer to AAE; however, they did additional vaccines, deworming, and a microchip.
 They're on the maintenance schedule now.
-Charley has some arthritis and rotation in her front left leg.
-She Jojo was started on Equioxx after looking a bit stiff when moving around the roundpen at liberty, Jojo is curious, confident, and active-minded.
+Jojo was started on a daily Equioxx tab for arthritis after looking a bit stiff when moving in the roundpen at liberty, Jojo is curious, confident, and active-minded.
 She's a bundle of energy and likes to be on the move.
 She adapted well to the changes from moving to her new environment.
-Jojo and Charley are somewhat attached, but have somewhat a love-hate relationship.
-Jojo has separation anxiety when Charley leaves the area for treatments, and she paces and paws at the panels/ground.
-We're working on that.
-If the behavior escalates, it takes a while for her to settle.
-When in hand and separated, she tends to get very pushy and forward.
-We're working on keeping her mind with her handler, developing patience, and slowing down.
+Jojo and Charley were somewhat attached, and they have somewhat a love-hate relationship.
+Jojo had separation anxiety when Charley left their area for her hoof treatments, and she would pace and paw at the panels/ground.
+If the behavior escalated, it would take a while for her to settle.
+When in hand and separated, she tended to get very pushy and forward.
+We worked on keeping her mind with her handler, developing patience, and slowing her down.
+In the end, Jojo and Charley were separated for their own good.
+Jojo was moved to a herd environment where she has done quite well.
+Early on, she attached to a gelding, but over time, blended in with the herd.
+She has dominant tendencies, mostly around feeding time, but Jojo is definitely a strong-willed mare!

 When not anxious, she has relatively good ground manners, and she's easy to handle.
 She's good with the farrier and handling her hooves.
-She was a very nervous loading when we picked her up, panicky at moments, but she eventually loaded.
-It was a relatively good experience other than her moments of panic.
-She'll need some work if outings are part of a future plan.
-Jojo would make a nice companion for a person and/or another older, limited horse.
-She and Jojo would probably love a home together, but they'll probably be happy with new friends, too.
-Jojo may be a light riding candidate.
-We're at initial stages of evaluating, so until we can explore further, she'll be adopted as a non-riding companion.
+She was very nervous loading when we picked her up, panicky at moments, but she eventually loaded.
+It was a relatively good experience other than her self-induced moments of panic.
+She'll need more trailer work if outings are part of a future plan.
+Jojo would make a nice companion for a person and/or another older horse.
+She will probably do best with a larger gelding.
+Jojo will be adopted as a non-riding companion.
 She will need an experienced person to manage her anxiety and grow her confidence.
-If you can keep her mind in check, she's a nice lil' gal.
+If you can keep her mind in check, she's a very fun and nice lil' gal.

 Sponsor JoJo